mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 Give the names of the guests to Sisi and she will record them on the guest list, awarding a Cr100 bonus for each point of SOC a guest has above 8 – so it may be wise to be fussy.
-There are several venues on the station to visit: Power Port, Starfield’s, Jumpspace Lounge, Vargr Room and Core.
+There are several venues on the station to visit: Power Port, Starfield's, Jumpspace Lounge, Vargr Room and Core.

 **Recreational Drugs**